Will Meghan Markle's clout with Prince Harry get her to the church for Pippa Middleton's wedding?

 In the meantime, there’s one thing that would make a big difference.
 Pippa Middleton’s wedding is coming up on May 20, and Middleton isn’t budging on her guest list for the wedding ceremony.

 Pippa decided to let Harry and his girlfriend join the rest of the wedding guests at the reception, but Harry will have to fly solo at the church.
-The Daily Mail via People wrote that the invitation confusion is probably just because Pippa’s guest list was all done before Harry went public about his girlfriend.
+The Daily Mail (via People) wrote that the invitation confusion is probably just because Pippa’s guest list was all done before Harry went public about his girlfriend.

 “I would not be surprised if Prince Harry was not given a plus one, as the wedding guest list would have most likely been made in fall of last year when Prince Harry’s relationship with Meghan was not as public.”